What if a single SQL Database server is active for less than an hour or scales up to a higher vCore for less than an hour?

 Related questions and answers

-A virtual core (vCore) represents the logical CPU available for your server, offered with a choice between generations of hardware.
+A virtual core (vCore) represents the logical CPU available for your server, offered with a choice of hardware generations.
 For servers created using Gen4 vCores, the vCores are based on Intel E5-2673 v3 (Haswell) 2.4 GHz processors.
 For servers created using Gen5 vCores, the vCores are based on Intel E5-2673 v4 (Broadwell) 2.3 GHz processors.

 There will be no additional charges for network data ingress or egress during public preview.
 Additional charges will be introduced at general availability.

-- If you have Standard Edition per core licenses with Software Assurance, you can get one vCore in the general purpose option for every one license core you own on-premises.
+- If you have Standard Edition per core licences with Software Assurance, you can get 1 vCore in the General Purpose option for every 1 licence core you own on-premises.

-- If you have Enterprise Edition per core licenses with Software Assurance, you can get one vCore in the business critical option (coming soon) for every one license core you own on-premises.
+- If you have Enterprise Edition per core licences with Software Assurance, you can get 1 vCore in the Business Critical option (coming soon) for every 1 licence core you own on-premises.
 Note: The Azure Hybrid Benefit for SQL Server for the Business Critical option is only available to Enterprise Edition customers.

-- If you have highly-virtualized Enterprise Edition per core licenses with Software Assurance you can get four vCores in the General Purpose option for every one license core you own on-premises.
-This is a unique virtualization benefit available only on Azure.
+- If you have highly virtualised Enterprise Edition per core licences with Software Assurance, you can get 4 vCores in the General Purpose option for every 1 licence core you own on-premises.
+This is a unique virtualisation benefit available only on Azure.